Xordas/youtube-downloader/README.md

 ## Prerequisites

-You need to have Python 3 and the following Python packages installed:
+You need to have the latest version of Python and the following Python packages installed:

 - `yt-dlp`
 - `inquirer`